emmanuelnk/GetMeUpAndRunning/README.md

 git clone https://github.com/emmanuelnk/GetMeUpAndRunning && cd GetMeUpAndRunning
 ./gmuar.sh
 ```
+## Software Requests
+- If you would like me to add a certain software, just open up an issue

 ## Contributions
 - If you would like to make a contribution, just fork the repo and make a pull request
-- All kinds of contributions , optimizations and suggestions etc are welcomed
+- All kinds of contributions, optimizations and suggestions etc are welcomed

 ## Disclaimer
 - These scripts have only been tested on Ubuntu 20.04